gamingwithevets/blog/_posts/2022-05-20-buying-new-computer.md

 ## Operating Systems
 I myself, use **Windows 11**; the Pro edition, to be exact.
 Because I don't give a crap about all the hate for it.
 So if I see that the computer has Windows 10 Pro on it, I'll deploy my Windows 11 USB out and start installing.
 Unfortunately, some computers, especially laptops, have Windows 10 **Home** installed.
-If that's the case I have to first install the Pro edition by any means possible, *then* I'll deplay my Windows 11 USB.
+If that's the case I have to first install the Pro edition by any means possible, *then* I'll deploy my Windows 11 USB.

 Nowadays, I have seen a laptop with Windows 11 pre-installed.
 However I cannot check what edition it was, but I think it was running at 100% text scaling, so it's probably Pro (Home runs at *125%* text scaling by default).